This post highlights the best events and things to do in San Francisco in January.

 Hockey

-For even more great sporting events to attend, check this list of San Francisco sports tickets.
+For even more great sporting events to attend in January, check out this list.

 3. Attend the Bay Area Monster Jam